 The Company's financial statements are the responsibility of the Company's management.
 The condensed interim financial statements were prepared by the Company's management in accordance with IFRS.
-A description of the Company's significant accounting policies can be found in the notes of the Company's unaudited condensed interim financial statements for the nine months ended April 30, 2015.
+A description of the Company's significant accounting policies can be found in the notes of the Company's audited annual financial statements for the twelve months ended July 31, 2015.

-The preparation of unaudited condensed interim financial statements in conformity with IFRS requires the Company's management to make judgments, estimates and assumptions about future events that affect the amounts reported in the condensed interim financial statements and related notes.
+The preparation of condensed interim financial statements in conformity with IFRS requires the Company's management to make judgments, estimates and assumptions about future events that affect the amounts reported in the annual financial statements and related notes.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results may differ from those estimates.
 The areas which require management to make significant judgments, estimates and assumptions in determining carrying values include, but are not limited to: